FenixAlliance/ABS.Docs/Web-Development/Blazor-Pages/Event-Handling.md

 ```

 # EventCallback
 A common scenario with nested components executes a parent component's method when a child component event occurs.
 An onclick event occurring in the child component is a common use case.
-To expose events across components, use an EventCallback.
+To expose events across components, use an `EventCallback`.
 A parent component can assign a callback method to a child component's EventCallback.

 The following Child component demonstrates how a button's onclick handler is set up to receive an EventCallback delegate from the sample's ParentComponent.
-The EventCallback is typed with MouseEventArgs, which is appropriate for an onclick event from a peripheral device.
+The `EventCallback` is typed with `MouseEventArgs`, which is appropriate for an onclick event from a peripheral device.

 ```
 <p>